Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

 4. Transport

-The cost of transport becomes cheaper with a big group for the simple fact that a car carrying 5 people uses almost the same amount of fuel and the payment for the driver is also shared.
+The cost of road travel becomes cheaper with a big group since fuel and vehicle hire costs are shared.
 This is why group safaris are cheaper in comparison to solo trips.

 Our safari cars are well maintained and kept in top mechanical conditions such that they can easily handle both the open road and the African wilderness.